livepeer/LIPs/LIPs/LIP-73.md

 - Permissionless contract deployments
 - Promising roadmap with improvements for further decreasing gas fees including the upcoming "Nitro" release

-With this being said, the blockchain scaling landscape will continue evolve so while Arbitrum One may be used in this proposal, the community can and should continue following the development of other rollups and additional scaling solutions in order to take advantage of them for the protocol in the future.
+With this being said, the blockchain scaling landscape will continue to evolve so while Arbitrum One may be used in this proposal, the community can and should continue following the development of other rollups and additional scaling solutions in order to take advantage of them for the protocol in the future.

 ### L1 <> L2 LPT Bridge

 The LPT bridge is a set of L1 and L2 contracts that integrate with [Arbitrum's cross-chain message passing system](https://developer.offchainlabs.com/docs/bridging_assets) that allow LPT to be moved between L1 and L2.
-A user will lock LPT on L1 in order to receive LPT on L2 and a user will burn LPT on L2 in order to unlock LPT on L2.
+A user will lock LPT on L1 in order to receive LPT on L2 and a user will burn LPT on L2 in order to unlock LPT on L1.

 This bridge will be deployed to: